My good friend and trademark lawyer extraordinaire, Mike Atkins, recently wrote Basics of Trademark Protection in Plain English on U.S. trademarks.

 Descriptive trademarks immediately convey information about the good or service being sold.
 In this way, SPEEDY AUTO GLASS is a descriptive trademark because it tells consumers that the company installs auto glass, and that it does so in a hurry.
 Descriptive trademarks can only be registered on the lesser Supplemental Register (which doesn’t offer all the benefits provided by the Principal Register), and cannot be enforced against third parties, unless the owner can establish that the mark has acquired distinctiveness, or “secondary meaning.”
 A mark acquires secondary meaning through longstanding use (usually at least five years) and proof of sales, advertising expenditures, or (most persuasively) consumer surveys.
 A descriptive mark with secondary meaning can be registered on the Principal Register and can be enforced against later-adopters (though third parties can still use descriptive terms to describe their own goods and services even if such terms happen to be your client’s trademark).
 These limitations make descriptive marks the weakest form of protectable trademark.

 Like the US, China does not permit generic or descriptive marks to be registered.
-By statute, China also provides that an otherwise non-distinctive trademark could acquire distinctiveness through use and would therefore be registrable.
+By statute, China also provides that an otherwise non-distinctive trademark can acquire distinctiveness through use and would therefore be registrable.
 But China does not have a Supplemental Register, and it would be a poor business plan to employ this quasi-common law mechanism in China.
 If your trademark is unregistrable, that means anyone else can use it in China.
-If you are using your trademark enough so that it acquires distinctiveness through use, do you really believe that no one else in China would notice?
+If you are using your trademark enough so that it acquires distinctiveness through use, do you really believe nobody else in China would notice?
 This is just a recipe for copycat merchandise that you would be powerless to stop.